HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `lastIndexed` and `firstIndexed` fields are maintained by the search.
 These fields display the corresponding timestamps of last indexing and first indexing, respectively.

-- The `title` field, A descriptive short title of the document.
-It is a mandatory field.
+- The `title` field is a mandatory field that provides short, descriptive title of the document.

 - The field `type`, specific type of the document, for example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.
 It is a mandatory field.